OneTwoSmall/nocobase-custom-plugins/plugins/@nocobase/plugin-enhanced-table-block/README.md

 ## Installation

-This plugin is a core block in NocoBase.
-If it is not enabled, you can install and enable it via the NocoBase Admin Plugin Manager or via CLI:
+This is a custom enhanced table plugin based on the official NocoBase table block.
+You can install and enable it via the NocoBase Admin Plugin Manager or via CLI:

 ```bash
 yarn nocobase plugin install @nocobase/plugin-enhanced-table-block